nggit/awaiter/README.md

 executor = MultiThreadExecutor(size=10)
 ```

-How to use is the same, as the interface is identical to `asyncutor.ThreadExecutor`.
+How to use is the same, as the interface is identical to `awaiter.ThreadExecutor`.

 ## Install
 ```
-python3 -m pip install --upgrade asyncutor
+python3 -m pip install --upgrade awaiter
 ```

 ## License